pcmueller/TheWormhole/README.md

 4. Once an artist image is clicked - or if the search returns a succesful match from the Last.fm database - the page will reroute to the appropriate "artist details" view, which will display the artist's name, image, and biography.
 The artist's name can be clicked to link out of the **Wormhole** domain and over to that artist's Last.fm page, where the user can learn more about the artist and stream individual songs.

+5. While on the home page, any of the "Top Tracks" can also be clicked to link out of the **Wormhole** domain and over to that songs's Last.fm page, where where the user can learn more about the track and stream it if available.

-5. In order to return to the home page, a user can click either the "Return Home" button in the header, or the _W O R M H O L E_ page title itself.
+5. In order to return to the home page from the "artist details" view, a user can click either the "Return Home" button or the _W O R M H O L E_ page title itself, both in the page header.

 ## Learning Goals